-- 1. It is used as an indicator to the Software to show whether the locality currently reading the TPM_ACCESS_x register is the active locality - 2.
+- 1. It is used as an indicator to the Software to show whether the locality currently reading the TPM ACCESS x register is the active locality - 2.
 It is used by the Software that is currently accessing the TPM at the active locality to relinquish control of the TPM by writing a 1 to TPM_ACCESS_x.activeLocality - 3.
-It can be used by the Software that has a currently pending request (to obtain the active locality) to cancel this pending request by writing a 1 to TPM_ACCESS_x.activeLocality. - The time from the request by a specific locality to become the active locality until the active locality is granted may vary depending on whether there are already other localities active. - After the request of a locality to become the active locality, TPM_ACCESS_x.activeLocality will be a 1 within TIMEOUT_A if there is no other locality active at this time, otherwise TPM_ACCESS_x.activeLocality will be a 1 only after the other locality has relinquished control of its locality.
+It can be used by the Software that has a currently pending request (to obtain the active locality) to cancel this pending request by writing a 1 to TPM ACCESS x.activeLocality.

+The time from the request by any inactive locality until the TPM grants the request may vary depending on whether there is another locality to which the TPM has granted access.

+After the request of a locality to become the active locality, TPM_ACCESS_x.activeLocality will be a 1 within TIMEOUT_A if there is no other locality active at this time, otherwise TPM_ACCESS_x.activeLocality will be a 1 only after the other locality has relinquished control of the TPM.